-This study has similar goals, objectives, and methods compared to most recent FERC hydroelectric relicensing efforts in California, such as the Don Pedro Relicensing (FERC Project No. 2299).
-In addition, the methods are similar to those used by the Lower Yuba River Accord River Management Team in Chinook salmon and steelhead redd surveys in the Yuba River downstream of Englebright Dam.
-When the methods are different SSWD has provided justification for the changes based on the Bear River and its anadromous fish populations.
+This study is consistent with the goals, objectives, and methods outlined for most recent FERC hydroelectric relicensing efforts in California, such as the Don Pedro Relicensing (FERC Project No. 2299).
+In addition, the methods are consistent with those used by the Lower Yuba River Accord River Management Team in Chinook salmon and steelhead redd surveys in the Yuba River downstream of Englebright Dam.

 Planning October 2016

-Collect Redd Data
+Collect Redd Data Octo

-Collect Gravel Data July 2017 - September 2017
+Collect Gravel DataJuly 2017 - September 2017

-QA/QC Review
+QA/QC ReviewÖi